OleMussmann/Nix-Package-Search/README.md

 `cargo-tarpaulin --all-features --workspace --timeout 360 --out Html --follow-exec -- --include-ignored`

+## Benchmarking
+First build `nps` in release mode.

+`cargo build --release`

+Then run benchmarks on the produced executable with:

+`hyperfine './target/release/nps -e neovim'`

 ## Contributing

 1. Check existing issues or open a new one to suggest a feature or report a bug
 1. Fork the repository and make your changes
 1. Open a pull request